jolexa/s3-bucket-default-encrypter/README.md

 To exclude this lambda function from automatically enabling encryption, you can set `X-StopAutoEncrypt = true` on the bucket.

+#### SNS Support
+Once this is deployed, find the SNS Topic and add your email address to receive notifications that look like:
+> _"Bucket 'mybucket' was automatically encrypted, there were 123 items that are [maybe] not encrypted."_

 ### Conclusion
 AWS Config Rules are promising, but need some work for real life usage in a way that is not cumbersome to maintain and expensive.
 In this case, I have an example of one